Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Simulations

-In order to choose the penalty parameter for PEnKF, we assume that the state variables in our examples are sub-Gaussian.
-In this case, we can set $\lambda = c_{\lambda} \sqrt{ R \log(p) / n }$ for some appropriate choice of $c_{\lambda}$ (see the proof of Theorem \ref{SSE_K}), where $R$ is the observation noise's variance.
+In order to choose the penalty parameter for the PEnKF, we model the state variables in our examples as sub-Gaussian.
+In this case, we can set $\lambda = c_{\lambda} \sqrt{ R \log(p) / n }$ for some appropriate choice of $c_{\lambda}$ (see the proof of Theorem \ref{SSE_K}, where $R$ is the observation noise's variance.
 To estimate $c_{\lambda}$, we generate a representative ensemble (which may also be our initial ensemble) using a free forecast run like in \cite{Robert} in which a state vector is drawn at random (e.g. from $N(\v{0}, \mat{I}) $) and evolved forward.
 The representative ensemble is produced by taking a set of equally spaced points (e.g. every 100th state vector) from the evolution.
 This ensemble is used to choose $c_{\lambda}$ from some predefined interval by minimizing the extended Bayesian information criterion (eBIC) of \cite{foygel2010extended} if $p > n$ or the BIC of \cite{schwarz1978} if $p < n$.
+If we believe that the penalty parameter should not be constant for all states, e.g. we have multiple types of states in the second simulation scenario, we can search for multiple $c_{\lambda}$ in a similar fashion.

-Of course \eqref{objective} is not a likelihood unless the states are Gaussian.
-So, we have a misspecified model where we are treating the states as having a Gaussian likelihood when evaluating a potential penalty parameter using an information criterion.
-In this case, we should correct our information criterion for the misspecification as in \cite{lv2014model}.
-However, this can be quite difficult and we leave an in-depth exploration of this problem for future work.
-In the meantime, we assume the misspecified information criterion is close to the correct information criterion, and it does seem to perform well despite its lack of optimality.
+Of course because Eq. \eqref{objective} has the form of a Gaussian likelihood function, it will only be the correct likelihood if the states are actually Gaussian.
+As the state transition function $f(x)$ is non-linear, the states will not generally be Gaussian distributed, and hence, the selection of an optimal penalty $\lambda$ using an information criterion like BIC can introduce bias.
+One way to reduce this bias is to correct our information criterion for the misspecification as in \cite{lv2014model}.
+However, such a correction can be quite difficult.
+We leave an in-depth exploration of this bias correction problem for future work.
+Here, we assume the misspecified information criterion is close to the correct information criterion.
+Our experimental results below show that, despite the bias, it performs well.